Search This Blog

 3 Basic Things to know about Copyrights

-In light of the discussion that came up, I am documenting five important things that I consider basic information about copyrights.
-Now, I am not a legal representative or a final authority on this topic and so please consult your own legal counsel regarding the intellectual property protection.
+Considering the discussion that came up, I am documenting five important things that I consider basic information about copyrights.
+Now, I am not a legal representative or a final authority on this topic and so please consult your own legal counsel regarding intellectual property protection.
 Copyright is only one of the approaches to intellectual property protection.
-There are many other things like patent laws, trademark, and service mark.
+There are many other things like patent laws, trademarks, and service marks.
 The implications may vary based on jurisdictions and country.
 The following are basic things to keep in mind based on my exposure to project management.

-1. The copyright gives the exclusive rights to the authors.
+1. The copyright gives exclusive rights to the authors.
 These may involve an innovative idea, a reference framework, detailed drawings, graphical design, music production, translated work, and the list is endless.
-Copyrights provides the authors the rights for them to use their work and protects the author's reputed connection with the others.
+Copyright provides the authors the rights for them to use their work and protects the author's reputed connection with others.
 For instance, the scholar and economist, Schumpeter came up with the word, "Creative Destruction" and is considered a seminal author on the topic.
-So, the two words when used together is protected (granted copyrights are also controlled by a time period).
+So, the two words when used together is protected (granted copyrights are also controlled by a timeframe).
 So, when in doubt about utilizing some work like logo, pictures, or music in your work, be careful and ask.

 3. There are always exceptions and limitations.
 These discussions often lead to the 'fair use' condition.
 The idea here is to engage in a scholar-practitioner debate on questioning some work or extending ideas without completely infringing on the original author's copyright rights and provisions.
 Fair use often includes the purpose of use, the type of copyrighted work, the extent of original author's work taken (this is why we recommend that if any more than 3 words in succession are taken from one's work, they should be cited) and the planned use of the copyrighted work in a targeted market.